frigbot/forks-sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

 After the scan filter match, the following happens:

-a.
-The scanning is stopped and the |NCS|'s :ref:`nrf_bt_scan_readme` automatically establishes the Bluetooth connection with the peripheral.
+1. The scanning is stopped and the |NCS|'s :ref:`nrf_bt_scan_readme` automatically establishes the Bluetooth connection with the peripheral.
    The initial Bluetooth connection interval is set by default to 7.5 ms, that is to the shortest connection interval allowed by the Bluetooth specification.
 #.
 The peer discovery is started.
 #.
 After the :ref:`nrf_desktop_ble_discovery` completes the peer discovery, the :ref:`nrf_desktop_ble_conn_params` receives the ``ble_discovery_complete_event`` and updates the Bluetooth connection interval.